Dipak-Chauhan/Dipak-Chauhan/README.md

-<h3 align="center">💻 As a developer, I specialize in creating responsive and visually appealing websites, apps and other stuff with clean and efficient code
+<h3 align="center">💻 As a Developer, I specialize in creating responsive and visually appealing websites, apps and other stuff with clean and efficient code
 </h3>

 - 🌱 I’m learning Web Development